 I would like to clarify that all practices, tools, books, crystals, spiritual discipline and techniques, are not classified as bad or negative (if we see them as symbols).
 However, people do not need to cling or over commit to the excess emphasis on these forms, as ‘permission slips’ in order to get in touch with their greater, non-physical Self (as pure, formless consciousness).
 These ritualistic practices, sacred objects, processes and belief systems act as for the most part as placebos and do not have any independent, intrinsic power (in and of themselves) to make us more happy, at peace or enlightened.
 The external ‘object’ that we perceive has no inherent quality; the quality is projected on the object by our own inner expectations/conditions.

 It is our erroneous ideas about spiritual awakening for our personal self is what holds us back from truly realizing authentic awakening.
 We do not have to learn to connect with our true nature, using the ‘excuse’ of some learned, external object or method, which are only external symbols.
-We only have to be ‘aware’ of what we already are through the total surrender of our pure, fundamental essence.
+We only have to be ‘aware’ of what we already are at a deeper level through the total surrender of our pure, fundamental essence.

 We are all encouraged to take a radical stand and embrace that we are bigger than our ‘individual selves’.
 There is a deeper, undisturbed, non-local part of ourselves that is not an ‘object’ – bound to a name, form or ideology.
 This understanding and acceptance creates the vast space to which the field of infinite possibilities can arise out of.
 In the process of consciously emptying ourselves of physical and mental association with ephemeral forms (stripping away all that we are not), what will remain is our one, undivided reality (Nondual Awareness).
-Only by taking this final step to divine recognition can we free ourselves from the illusory sense of a objectified self.
+Only by taking this final step to inner recognition can we free ourselves from the illusory sense of a localized personal sense of self.